AngelFreak/tsrv.pw/src/index.md

 ## Briefly about me
 AFK i'm Teis, online i'm mostly AngelFreak.

-I work in IT, primarily as some kind of operations engineer.
+I work in IT, primarily as some kind of operations engineer / devops engineer.
-At the momment i'm a system administrator at [Jobindex](https://jobindex.dk).

 In my free time im a sergeant in the Danish Home Guard.